Ashu70/DataScience_Portfolio/README.md

 ### [Project 1: Exploratory Data Analysis (EDA) - Food Company Dataset](https://github.com/Ashu70/DataScience_Portfolio/blob/main/MA_EDA.ipynb)

 ### Overview
-In this project, I analyzed the Food Company dataset, which was downloaded from Kaggle.
+In this project, I analyzed the ID Food Company dataset downloaded from Kaggle.
 The goal was to gain insights into the dataset and understand the factors affecting campaign acceptance.
 Through exploratory data analysis (EDA) using Python, I identified key trends and relationships within the data.

 ### Key Findings
 - I found a positive correlation between campaign acceptance and income, suggesting that customers with higher incomes were more likely to accept the campaign.